Log in

 (my free playbook for getting money to buy a home)

-People that don't own a rental property often talk about how much work it is.
+People that don't own a rental property are often the ones that talk about how much work it is.

 But that's not always true.

-Some types of real estate are easier to own and maintain (and cost less) than others.
+Some types of real estate are easier to own and cost less than others.

 Stock Fund: 5/5